 Using the RENAULT card POSSIBLE CAUSES WHAT TO DO The RENAULT card does not lock or unlock the doors.
 Card battery is flat.
 Replace the battery or have it replaced.
-You can still lock/unlock and start your ve- hicle (refer to the information on "Locking/ unlocking the doors" in Section 1 and "Starting/Stopping the engine" in Section 2).
+You can still lock/unlock and start your vehicle (refer to the information on "Locking/unlocking the doors" in Section 1 and "Starting/Stopping the engine" in Section 2).
 Use of appliances operating on the same frequency as the card (mobile phone, etc.).
-Stop using the equipment or use the in- tegrated key (refer to the information on "Locking, unlocking the opening elements" in Section 1).
-Vehicle located in a high electromag- netic radiation zone.
+Stop using the equipment or use the integrated key (refer to the information on "Locking, unlocking the opening elements" in Section 1).
+Vehicle located in a high electromagnetic radiation zone.
 Vehicle battery flat.
 Use the key integrated in the card (refer to the information on "Locking, unlocking the opening elements" in Section 1).
 The vehicle is started.
 With the engine running, the card's locking/ unlocking device is blocked.
 Turn off the ig- nition.

 The starter is activated POSSIBLE CAUSES WHAT TO DO The instrument panel indicator lights are weak or fail to light up and the starter does not turn.
-Battery terminals not tight, battery terminals disconnected or oxidised.
+Battery terminals not ti battery terminals disconnected or oxidised.
 Retighten or reconnect the terminals, or clean them if they are oxidised.
-Discharged battery or not Connect another battery to the faulty b operational.
-Discharged battery or not Connect another battery to the faulty b information on "Battery: troubleshootin or replace the battery if necessary.
-Do not push the vehicle if the steer locked.
+Discharged battery or not operational.
+Connect another battery to the faulty battery.
+Refer to information on "Battery: troubleshooting" in Section 5 or replace the battery if necessary.
+Do not push the vehicle if the steering column is locked.
 Faulty circuit.
 Consult an approved dealer.
 The engine will not start.
 Starting conditions are not fulfilled.
-Please refer to the information on "Starting, stoppir the engine" in Section 2.
+Please refer to the information on "Starting, stopping the engine" in Section 2.
 The RENAULT "hands-free" card does not work.
 Insert the card in the card reader in order to start the engine.
 Please refer to the information on "Starting, stopping the engine" in Section 2.
 The engine cannot be switched off.
 Card not detected.
 Insert the card in card reader.
 Electronic fault.
 Press the starter button quickly five times.
 The steering column remains locked.
 Steering wheel locked.
 Move the steering wheel while pressing the engine start button (please refer to Section 2 "Starting, stopping the engine").
 Faulty circuit.
 Consult an approved dealer.

 On the road POSSIBLE CAUSES WHAT TO DO Vibrations.
-Tyres not inflated to correct pres- sures, incorrectly balanced or dam- aged.
+Tyres not inflated to correct pressures, incorrectly balanced or damaged.
 Check the tyre pressures: if this is not the problem, have them checked by an approved Dealer.
 White smoke from the exhaust.
-In the diesel version, this is necessar- ily a fault.
+In the diesel version, this is necessarily a fault.
 Smoke may be caused by particle filter regeneration.
 Please refer to the information on "Special features of diesel versions" in Section 2.
 Smoke under the bonnet.
 Short-circuit or cooling system leak.
 Stop, switch off the ignition, stand away from the vehicle and contact an approved dealer.
 The oil pressure warning light comes on: while cornering or braking The level is too low.
-Top up the engine oil level (refer to the in- formation on "Engine oil level: topping up, filling" in Section 4). is slow to go out or remains lit under acceleration Loss of oil pressure.
+Top up the engine oil level (refer to the information on "Engine oil level: topping up, filling" in Section 4). is slow to go out or remains lit under acceleration Loss of oil pressure.
 Stop the vehicle and contact an approved Dealer.